 Certain of the Registrant's IARs are Dually Registered Persons.
 The ultimate decision to custody assets with a particular custodian is made by the Registrant's clients (including those accounts under ERISA or IRA rules and regulations, in which case the client is acting as either the plan sponsor or IRA accountholder).
 Registrant's IARs have significant impact on the decision of which custodian is used.
-IARs use at least one custodian, and certain IARs use multiple custodians.
-In the event that an IAR uses multiple custodians, Clients should discuss the custodial options with the IAR in order to understand the IAR's rationale in recommending a particular custodian for a Client's assets.
+A IAR uses at least one custodian, and certain IARs use multiple custodians.